misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/database.md

 ...
 ```

-To check for the instance creation to complete, and to retrieve the URL to use, run this command:
+To check whether instance creation has compeleted, and to retrieve the URL to use, run this command:

 ```
 aws rds describe-db-instances \
     --db-instance-identifier gitpod-instance \
     --query 'DBInstances[0].[DBInstanceStatus,Endpoint.Address]'
 [